The Modified Adjusted Gross Income

 Already have an eFile.com account?
 Sign In

-In order to calculate your MAGI, you would add back your adjustments to income from your AGI.
+Step 4: To find your MAGI, add back those adjustments to your AGI.

-From here, we subtract your standard deduction or itemized deductions as well as your QBI deduction if applicable.
-This results in your taxable income where eFile will apply the tax brackets or rates and calculate your total taxes on line 16.
+Step 6: eFile will then apply the tax brackets or rates and calculate your total taxes on line 16.

 Your AGI is an important figure when it comes to taxes because it is needed as a form of identity verification when you file your taxes next year - learn more about filing with your AGI so you do not need to scramble to find it this year.